Skip to main content

 • Will it stay high enough all the way through the exposure time of the observation?

-• Will it be possible to finish the observation before the end of the night?
+• Can the observation be finished before the end of the night?

-• Is the sky dark enough for the needs of this particular observation?
+• Is the sky dark enough for this observation?

 • Is the "seeing" good enough for the observation?

-• If the observation needs the very best conditions, is it a night with no cloud at all?
+• If the observation needs the very best conditions, is it a night with no clouds at all?

-Requests with " yes " answers to all these questions will be passed on to the next stage.
+Requests with "yes" answers to all these questions will be moved on to the next stage.
 This narrows down the list of observations to only those possible right now.
-These are then ranked using a special piece of computer code called an algorithm.
-The observation with the highest rank is then observed and the process starts again.
+These are then ranked using a special computer code called an algorithm.
+The observation with the highest rank is then observed, and the process starts again.

-The rank given to each possible observation depends on:
+The rank given to each observation depends on a few things:

-• Slew time: It takes time for a telescope to move and get into position for an observation.
-This could last several minutes, depending on the size of the telescope and how far across the sky the next object is.
+• Slew Time: It takes time for a telescope to move and get into position for an observation.
+This could be several minutes, depending on how big the telescope is and how far across the sky the next object is away.
 Requests with quicker slewing times are given a higher rank since they won't cut into the available observing hours as much.
 This means the telescope isn't moving back and forth across the sky all night.

-• Height above the horizon: If the object is going to be further above the horizon later in the night, it might be better to wait, so the rank number is lowered a bit until then.
-It does not compare it to other objects in other observations though.
+• Height Above the Horizon: If the object is going to be further above the horizon later in the night, it might be better to wait, so the rank number is lowered a bit until then.

 • Priority: Higher priority observations are given a boost to their ranking.

-• Completion: Big science projects that need lots of observations over a number of nights, or even months, are also given a bit of a boost as otherwise completing them might be difficult.
+• Completion: Big science projects that need lots of observations over many nights, or even months, are also given a bit of a boost as otherwise completing them might be difficult.

-The overall rank number for each possible observation at that particular moment is then compared, and the one with the highest rank is observed.
+The overall rank for each possible observation is then compared, and the one with the highest rank is observed.

-Because it starts again with the full list every time rather than planning the whole night in one go, the telescope can make observations from requests that have only just been made.
-This is very useful for trying to learn more about things change very quickly or unpredictably, such as exploding stars like supernovae or gamma-ray bursts.
+Because it starts again with the full list every time rather than planning the whole night in one go, the telescopes can take observations that have only been requested.
+This is very useful for trying to learn more about things that change very quickly or unpredictably, such as exploding stars like supernovae or gamma-ray bursts.

-It also means that whenever you make your request - even in the middle of the night - the telescope will start trying to observe it straight away.
+It also means that whenever you make your request - even in the middle of the night - the telescopes will start trying to observe it straight away.

 Sunrise

-As the Sun rises, the dome closes automatically.
-Another computer program carefully calibrates all the data using the special observations taken earlier that night.
+As the Sun rises, the dome closes by itself.
+Another computer program carefully all the calibrates data using the special observations taken earlier that night.

-The data files for your observation are copied over to The Schools' Observatory website and are ready for you to download and explore.
+The data files for your observation are copied to The Schools' Observatory website.
+They are ready for you to download and explore.

-Sometimes, you might have been unlucky, such as your observation being taken through a small, unexpected cloud.
-Or you may notice some image oddities.
-In these cases, you may wish to resubmit your request and try again.
-Just go to your list of observations and click on the resubmit button ( ).
+Sometimes, you might have been unlucky, like your image being taken through a small, unexpected cloud.
+You may also notice some quirks in the image.
+You may wish to resubmit your request and try again in these cases.
+Go to your observation list and click on the resubmit button ( ).

 Incomplete Observations